mwburgoyne/pyResToolbox/README.rst

 - Generation of AQUTAB include file influence functions for use in ECLIPSE
 - Creation of Corey and LET relative permeability tables in Eclipse format

+Changelist in 1.3.5:

+- Fix bug in ECL deck zip/check recursion

 Changelist in 1.3.4:

 - Extend ECL deck zip/check function to handle IX formatted decks, and support zipping multiple decks at once.